CPES Renewable Energy and Nanogrids (REN)

 ABB, Agilent Technologies, Boeing, China National Electric Apparatus Research Institute (CEI), Delta Electronics, GE Energy, Huawei Technologies, Siemens Corporate Research

 For REN members:

 REN Report for 2012 (PDF, 18MB)

 The current research directions of the REN mini-consortium comprise three different topics listed below with corresponding sub-topics.
-Additionally, Fig.1 shows the REN system testbed structure planned to be designed and built in the near future for the experimental validation purposes.

-- dc- and ac- Nanogrid Operation and Performance
+- DC- and AC- Nanogrid Operation and Performance

 - Modular Multi-level Converters for Nanogrids